 Your path to mastery

 If you are motivated and disciplined, you don't even need to enroll in a training course at Master Samurai Tech.
 If you are a premium tech member here at Appliantology, just make it a habit to watch one webinar recording every weekend and ask me questions if you're confused about something.
-It's a killer deal!
+It's a great deal-- you should take it.
 Not only do you get tech support and service manuals here at Appliantology, you get in-depth, high quality training taught by someone who knows his stuff like few others in the trade today.

 However, many of us need (or prefer) a more structured course of training, broken down in more detail, along with quizzes and exams to help keep us accountable.
 If this is you, then enroll in our courses at the MST Academy (starting with Fundamentals).

 We are not teaching anything new, or pointy-headed, or academic

 At Master Samurai Tech and in the many webinar recordings here at Appliantology, I am teaching the same principles of electricity and circuits that technicians have been learning for 50 years or more.

 Believe it or not, I've had guys try to "agree to disagree" with me about basic electrical concepts, as if it's a political discussion we're having on Facebook.
 No, we're talking settled science, physics, proven, repeatable, taught the same way all over the world because electricity works the same way all over the world.
 It will be taught the same way whether you learn it in the Navy, any physics or engineering courses, or at Master Samurai Tech.